GhostCite: A Large-Scale Analysis of Citation Validity in the Age of Large Language Models: Background and Related Work

-\textbf{RG3: Why do verification practices fail to prevent ghost citations from reaching publication?} Surveys and guidelines routinely advise researchers to verify AI-generated contents\cite{cotton2024chatting,dwivedi2023so}, and many researchers report that they do so\cite{lee2025impact}.
-Yet the gap between self-reported verification and actual behavior has not been systematically studied: it remains unclear how often researchers rely on AI-generated citations, under what conditions verification is skipped, and which behavioral or cognitive factors allow fabricated citations to persist in the pipeline from model output to published paper.
+\textbf{RQ3: Why do verification practices fail to prevent ghost citations from reaching publication?} Surveys and guidelines routinely advise researchers to verify AI-generated contents\cite{cotton2024chatting,dwivedi2023so}, and many researchers report that they do so\cite{lee2025impact}.
+But whether researchers' self-reported verification behaviors match their actual practices has not been systematically studied: it remains unclear how often researchers rely on AI-generated citations, under what conditions verification is skipped, and which behavioral or cognitive factors allow fabricated citations to persist in the pipeline from model output to published paper.

-Our work addresses all three research gaps through conducting the first comprehensive, multi-dimensional analysis of ghost citations in the LLM era, combining technical development with empirical measurement and behavioral analysis.
-We develop \citeb, an automated citation verification pipeline with robust parsing, cascaded multi-source retrieval, and calibrated similarity matching to achieve high accuracy and support high-throughput validation.
+Our work aims to address these three research questions through a comprehensive, multi-dimensional analysis of ghost citations in the LLM era, combining technical development with empirical measurement and behavioral analysis.
+We develop \citeb, an automated citation verification pipeline with robust parsing, cascaded multi-source retrieval, and calibrated similarity matching to achieve the high accuracy and support high-throughput validation.
 Leveraging \citeb, we conduct three complementary studies: (1) a systematic benchmark of citation hallucination rates across 13 LLMs under varying conditions (RG1; \Cref{sec:llm_results}); (2) a large-scale audit of 56,000+ published papers to quantify real-world prevalence (RG2; \Cref{sec:archival_results}); and (3) a user study investigating the behavioral factors that enable fabricated citations to reach publication (RG3; \Cref{sec:survey_results}).